charlottedaumal/microtubule-tracking/README_MiTrack.md

     > 💡 **TIP:** Gaussian blur affects
     > an area of approximately 6 * sigma in size (3 sigma radius in each direction).

-- `threshold` : The intensity value above which a microtubule is detected.
+- `threshold` : The intensity value above which a microtubule is detected, **applied to the `Temporal Projection` image**.
+    > 💡 **TIP:** to select an appropriate threshold, let your mouse hover above the dots on the `Temporal Projection`
+    > image to find a good threshold to separate the microtubule dots from the background.
+Use the `Preview Detection`
+    > button to visualize how good your segmentation parameters are.

-#### Tracking Parameters:
+#### 3) Tracking Parameters:
-Tracking is done based on the assumptions we have stated above, with parameters described below :
+Tracking is done based on the assumptions we have stated above, with the parameters described below :

+> First select the tracking method that you want to use : either with or without a cost applied to instanteneous changes
+> in the microtubule speed.
+To study dynamics, not using speeds in the cost is preferable to avoid bias in the data.
+> However, do note that the tracking will be less effective and accurate as adding this condition allows to prevent
+> tracking together different but close-by trajectories that go in the same direction.

 - `costmax` : the maximum cost we allow for tracking together two spots of two succeeding frames.
 It can take any value.
 You should tune this parameter depending on the trajectories you obtain : too many aberrant trajectories, reduce the costmax ; too few trajectories appear, increase the costmax.